Henry C. Lay: Post-War episcopate

 Although Lay had submitted his resignation as Missionary Bishop to Thomas Church Brownell, Presiding Bishop and Bishop of Connecticut, in 1861, it was never acted upon before Brownell died in January 1865.
 Thus, after the General Convention still acknowledged Lay as Bishop of the Missionary District of the Southwest, he returned to his diocese, landing at Helena, Arkansas circa 3 a.m. on December 31, 1865.
 Disappointed to find "not one open church, not one clergyman officiating," Lay rallied the impoverished and discouraged congregations and convinced clergy to return.
 He also left temporarily to attend the First Lambeth Conference in 1867.
 In 1868, the diocese held a convention.
 However, Lay realized he no longer had the physical strength to perform fully the duties of a missionary bishop, and had accepted the position of the first bishop of the newly created Episcopal Diocese of Easton.
 His flock gave their departing bishop the altar cross from the century-old parish in Pine Bluff, Arkansas, inscribed with the last verse of Psalm 78: "So he fed them according to the integrity of his heart; and guided them by the skillfulness of his hands.

 Easton episcopate

 Lay began service on Maryland's Eastern Shore on April 1, 1869.

 The new diocese was agricultural and maritime, in many ways similar to his first parish assignment.
 Lay worked to repair the aged and decaying churches within the diocese, and also secured the land to form a small cathedral complex at Easton, since the diocese even lacked housing for him and his travels in Europe convinced him of the advantages of having such a complex (despite the practice of the Diocese of Virginia where he had been raised and other Southern dioceses).
 Lay also worked to provide for aged priests, serving for many years as trustee of the general clergy relief fund.
+In 1877, he addressed the General Convention in Boston.